DanBuchan/Party_button/README.md

 1. refactor django views to correctly use mixins and not have all those single function classes
 2. Spotify integration (hmmmm)
-4. Independent brightness for the hue bulbs
+4. When smart bulb set to random colour allow fixed or random brightness